DataExperts/Dexih.Utils.Crypto/README.md

 ## Asymmetric Encryption

 Asymmetric encryption is used in scenarios where many public keys can be used to encrypt data, however only a secure private key can be used to decrypt the data.
-A common use-case for this is when encrypting between a client/server where the server should be able to encrypt, but only the client can decrypt.
+A common use-case for this is when encrypting between a client/server where the server should be able to encrypt, but only the client can decrypt (i.e. SSL encryption).

 The asymmetric encryption uses the [Microsoft RSA Provider](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.rsacryptoserviceprovider?view=netframework-4.8).
-The RSA provider cannot be used for larger strings, so for strings larger than 50 characters, a random key is generated RSA encrypted, and use to encrypt the data using the (symmetric) AES algorithm.
+The RSA provider cannot be used for larger strings, so for strings larger than 50 characters, a random key is generated RSA encrypted, and then used to encrypt the data using the (symmetric) AES algorithm.

 Public/Private keys must be generated as follows.
 User-defined keys cannot be used for this method.
 The public key can be generated multiple times, however the private key must be kept unique.
 ```csharp